 To that end, Rogers believed that a therapist must be genuine with clients.
 He thought that their behavior and thoughts needed to match.
 In other words, the client should see the client’s authentic self.
 In order to be effective, a client needs to believe that what a therapist is saying is the truth.
 This is a major diversion from much of psychodynamic psychology, where therapists were encouraged to hide their true selves from patients.
-Being genuine allows the therapist and client to build trust and models a healthy relationship.
+Being genuine allows the therapist and client to build trust and model a healthy relationship.
 If a therapist is not exhibiting congruence, a client will not be able to achieve a similar state.

-It is essential that a therapist exhibit empathy while applying person centered therapy techniques.
+It is essential that a therapist exhibit empathy while applying person-centered therapy techniques.
 Empathy is the ability to put yourself in someone else’s shoes and relate to their experience.
 It should be noted that empathy is different from sympathy.
 Empathy is showing understanding for a person while sympathy is feeling bad for them.
 If a client does not feel understood they will not feel safe with the therapist and will be unable to be genuine and exhibit their true self.

 Accept Negative Emotions

 Remaining positive, supportive, and non-judgmental with a client can be difficult.
 There are times when a client is going to express negative emotions that elicit a reaction.
 At times a client may even direct negative emotions toward the therapist.
-A therapist needs to remember that person centered therapy techniques are based upon creating a safe environment for a client where they feel they can share information without negativity and judgment.
+A therapist needs to remember that person-centered therapy techniques are based on creating a safe environment for a client where they feel they can share information without negativity and judgment.
 A therapist needs to learn to not take words personally, especially from a client that is experiencing personal issues.

 Active listening is a bit of a misnomer.
 Yes, you are listening to the client.
 In fact, truly listening to the client without exhibiting judgment is a fundamental part of person-centered therapy.
 But, active listening is not just listening.
 It is listening in such a way as to let the client know that you understand what is being said.
 Here are some critical aspects of active listening:

-One way to show a client you are paying attention is through body language.
+Body Language - One way to show a client you are paying attention is through body language.
 You want to maintain eye contact, lean slightly forward, and keep an open style of communication (e.g., arms and legs uncrossed).

-Another part of active listening is verbally responding to what is being said.
+Reflection - Another part of active listening is verbally responding to what is being said.
 In many therapies, the therapist is trying to interpret what the client means and see it through their own lens.
-In person-centered therapy, you do not try and change the meaning but rather simply reflect to the client in an effort to further understanding.
+In person-centered therapy, you do not try and change the meaning but rather simply reflect the client in an effort to further understanding.

-It is quite easy to misunderstand a client’s meaning.
+Paraphrase - It is quite easy to misunderstand a client’s meaning.
 The goal in active listening is to clarify what is being said so you know you are hearing what they want you to hear.
 One way of doing this is to paraphrase their comments to ensure you are understanding their meaning.

-Your tone of voice is an important consideration in person-centered therapy.
+Tone - Your tone of voice is an important consideration in person-centered therapy.
 Your tone should remain even and supportive.
 Large inflections may be interpreted by the client as a judgment or a lack of empathy.

-When you ask a client a question you have a choice: direct them toward a certain answer or leave it open-ended.
+Open-Ended Questions - When you ask a client a question you have a choice: direct them toward a certain answer or leave it open-ended.
 In person-centered psychotherapy, open-ended questions are superior.
 They are not leading, allowing the client to remain in control of their session.
 In addition, open-ended questions tend to elicit more information.

-Affirmations can be both verbal and non-verbal.
+Affirmations - Affirmations can be both verbal and non-verbal.
 “I appreciate what you are telling me” is an example of a verbal affirmation.
 Even a small phrase like “go on” tells a client you are interested in what they have to say.
 A non-verbal affirmation can be something as simple as a head nod.